Cobb Salad Platter

 cobb salad recipe

-What’s great about these salad boards (like my Waldorf and Fall Burrata versions) is that your ingredients will stay fresh for guests to make their serving at their leisure.
+What’s great about salad boards (like my Waldorf and Stone Fruit & Burrata salads) like this is that your ingredients will stay fresh for guests to make their serving at their leisure.
 No more worrying about dressing your salad at the last minute, or tossing away great ingredients just because they sat at the bottom of the salad bowl!

 You can make this board and let your guests enjoy it at their leisure.
 It’s one of the reasons I love grazing boards so much, you can really enjoy the company of your guests without all the worry and prep of cooking a big meal.
 Plus you get to extend the length of time of your meal.